Any long-time fisherman will tell you that you need to know what the weather is going to be, to have a successful day (or night) of fishing.

 It is not fully understood as to what occurs in the bass physiology during changes to barometric pressure.

-It is believed that there is some impact to a fish’s swim bladder when the barometric pressure changes, which will cause them to change their feeding patterns and their location within the water column.
+It is believed that there is some impact on a fish’s swim bladder when the barometric pressure changes, which will cause them to change their feeding patterns and their location within the water column.

-Low pressure does create some challenges, so have the patience or wait for a nicer day.
+High pressure does create some challenges, so have the patience or wait for a nicer day.

 You’re going to be most successful when the weather has been nice for a few days, or just before a storm front arrives, so do be aware of your weather conditions.